shreyashk09/Learnbot-Emotion-Recognition-Proposed-Model/Masking - FACS - AUs – Xgboost.md

 ### Face Detection and Ranking:

 The captured images using Learnbot&#39;s camera may contain one or more faces at a time.
 The whole frame is investigated using Cascades for face detection from front view to profile view.
-The face – rectangles are then cropped are reshaped into 64 x 64 squares.
+The face – rectangles then cropped are reshaped into 64 x 64 squares.

 The face - rectangles are of different sizes and located at different location across the frame based upon the position of human in front of Learnbot in 3D.
 These faces are assigned ranks as follows: